SendTech Times

 The immediate signal is that Fitch has not yet treated the conflict as a system-wide Gulf credit shock.

-No Middle East issuer has been downgraded since the escalation in late February, according to the source.
+No Middle East issuer has been downgraded since the escalation in late February, .

 Still, some ratings have been placed on Rating Watch Negative or had outlooks reduced, including Qatar and Ras Al Khaimah.